Bocete/adsl/README.md

 This gem is tested on 32 and 64 bit Linux.
 OS-X compatibility not tested, give it a try and tell us if it works!
 Windows is not supported at this moment.

- - Install Ruby 1.8.7.
-This specific version is required by the libraries we use.
+ - Ruby 1.8.7 or later required.
 We suggest using the [Ruby Version Manager](https://rvm.io/rvm/install/) to manage this installation.
  - [Download and install Spass](http://www.spass-prover.org/download/index.html) and make sure its executable (`bin/SPASS`) on your $PATH
  - Install the ADSL gem by running `gem install adsl`.

    If you receive an error while generating documentation for 'activesupport' run `gem install rdoc adsl` instead.